Dental hygiene and the flu

 Dirty mouth?

-According to The American Academy of Periodontology, there are more than 300 species of bacteria in your mouth.
+According to kids dentistry Middletown KY, there are more than 300 species of bacteria in your mouth.
 Gingivitis, symptoms of which include inflamed gums and tenderness, arise as a result of poor oral hygiene can spread to other parts of the body.
 This can wreak havoc on the immune system.
 Since the mouth is a gateway for germs, reducing inflammation that exists in the mouth can reduce the chance that germs entering the system will take root and cause an infection.
 Also, an increased amount of bacteria in your mouth (caused by extended periods without brushing your teeth) can act as a breeding ground for flu viruses.

-Take your breath away.
+Take your breath away there are emergency dentist in Brisbane clinics where you can go at any time.
 Not only is the mouth a gateway for germs, but infections occurring in the mouth, like periodontal disease are associated with an elevated risk of respiratory infection.
-According to the American Academy of Periodontology, Scientists have found that bacteria that grow in the oral cavity can be drawn into the lung to cause respiratory diseases such as pneumonia, especially in people with periodontal disease.
+According to a dentist from general dentistry, scientists have found that bacteria that grow in the oral cavity can be drawn into the lung to cause respiratory diseases such as pneumonia, especially in people with periodontal disease.
 This discovery leads researchers to believe that these respiratory bacteria can travel from the oral cavity into the lungs to cause infection.

 So, how can you protect your mouth?